 Dashboards and Reports

-With advanced features that allow you to store all of your information in one place, access meaningful data for both compensation and benefits, and educate you on specific compensation packages, bonuses, and other benefits programs, you are more equipped to understand the full value of your rewards.
+With advanced features that allow you to store all of your information in one place, access meaningful data for both compensation and benefits, and educate you on specific compensation packages, bonuses, and other benefits programs, you are more equipped to understand the total value of your rewards.

 The Workday Compensation Feature You May Not Be Using…

 One feature we find that companies strangely do not take advantage of very often is Benchmark Job Data.
-Once you’ve been up and running with Workday Compensation for a while, Benchmark Job Data allows you to analyze where certain job titles are being paid within your pay scale.
+Once you’ve been up and running with Workday Compensation for a while, Benchmark Job Data allows you to analyze where specific job titles are being paid within your pay scale.

 Key Capabilities of Workday Compensation